Jonyyqn/scMalignantFinder/README.md

 Name: malignancy_probability, dtype: float64
 ```

-## Part 2: Identify malignant regions from spatial transcriptomics
+### Identify malignant regions from spatial transcriptomics

-On top of the malignancy probability from Part 1, malignant regions in spatial transcriptomics data can be further identified by integrating gene signatures and image-based features:
+On top of the malignancy probability, malignant regions in spatial transcriptomics data can be further identified by integrating gene signatures and image-based features:
 ```python
 from scMalignantFinder import spatial, utils # assuming spatial module provides relevant methods